How to Stay Productive in Your Business When the Kids are Home for the Summer

 Make sure to take breaks throughout your day to engage with your children, which could include outings to the park or running errands.

 Consider outsourcing tasks that don't require your direct input.
 This could include hiring a babysitter for a few hours a week, arranging playdates or childcare sharing.
 Use meal delivery services, cleaning services, or delegate household chores to other family members.
-Outsourcing allows you to free up time for work and family.
+Outsourcing allows you to free up time for growing the business and family!

 With these strategies in place, you can enjoy a productive and fulfilling summer both at work and at home with your children.
-I can help you integrate these strategies into your current routine to best set you up for success—contact me to get started!
+As a business coach, I support my clients with what works for them so business doesn't stop growing when kids are home for the summer.
+If you'd like help in integrating these strategies into your current routine to best set you up for success—contact me to get started!